manymeeting/CrazyRabbit/README.md

  - Courage: This week we encountered some bugs that lay deep inside the core of melon.js.
 To solve the issue, one of my team member and I digged into the source code and figured out a solution that we can reuse for all other similiar issues.
 Courage is the most important thing that drove us to achieve the goal.

 ###  Ruifeng Sheng
+- Coordinate: Due to different segments tend to work in isolation from one another and the achievement of overall objective suffers.
+For this week, designed a new enemy, and re-draw the main characters by the right size is my work.
+Since the first version can not be with our coding part.
+We realized the importance of coordination, at first we all focus on our own part and cause this satuiation. we will make all parts together next week.

 ###  Zihan Ke